-There are two well-known debt payoff strategies, the stacking method and the snowball method.
+There are two well-known debt payoff strategies, the stacking method, and the snowball method.
 The latter works by going through your debt list paying off the ones with the lowest balance first and working its way up to the highest.

 This approach is tempting since it allows you to tick off debts quickly; however, if the credit cards with the smallest balance don’t have the highest interest rate, it costs you significantly more money compared to the stacking method.

-The stacking method, also known as debt avalanche method, focuses on interest rates instead of balances.
+The stacking method, also known as the debt avalanche method, focuses on interest rates instead of balances.
 With it, the debt with the highest interest is paid first, working its way to the debt with the least interest.